-5 minutes may not seem like much, but you can get more steps, walk further and burn more calories than you might think.
+5 minutes may not seem like much, but a 5-minute walk can get you more steps, burn more calories and take you farther than you might think.
 Not everyone has time in their busy schedule to go on a 1-hour walk every day.
 That’s not the only way you can hit a 10,000 step goal, however.
 You might have a feeling that several short walks are just as good as one long one, but you might not have worked out how many steps you’d take, how far you’d go, or how many calories you’d burn from walking 5 minutes.

-If you only have 5 minutes to walk, chances are you’re not in an ideal situation for brisk, fitness walking.
+It’s true that 5-minutes is not generally enough time to get in brisk, fitness walking.
 That’s ok!
-You also don’t have the time to do a proper warmup and cooldown for intense walking workouts like interval training.
-With the right strategy and frame of mind, you can make the most of your 5 minutes and get a bit closer to hitting your daily step goal!
+5 minutes can make it hard to do the proper warmup and cooldown you’ll need for intense walking workouts like interval training.
+But with the right strategy and frame of mind, you can make the most of your 5 minutes and get a bit closer to hitting your daily step goal!

 Note: If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!